ionic-team/ionic-plugin-keyboard/README.md

 Keyboard.resizeView
 =================

-Shift the webview up by the specified offset amount.
+Shift the WebView up by the specified offset amount.

     Keyboard.shrinkView(93.0);